MiraGeoscience/surface-apps/docs/source/iso_surfaces.rst

 Contour Parameters
 ^^^^^^^^^^^^^^^^^^^^

-List of parameters controlling the detection and filtering of lineaments.
+List of parameters controlling the detection and filtering of iso-surfaces.
+The iso-surface levels can be provided as either a min/max/spacing interval or a fixed list.

  - **Interval min**: Interval minimum.
  - **Interval max**: Interval maximum.
  - **Interval spacing**: Interval spacing.
+ - **Contours**: These are fixed iso-surface levels outside of any provided interval ranges

 Output Preferences
 ^^^^^^^^^^^^^^^^^^

- - **Group**: Create a ``Container Group`` entity to store the results.
+ - **Group**: Results are stored in a ``Container Group`` using the name provided here.
+    Each level will result in a separate surface stored under the group.

 Need help?
 Contact us at support@mirageoscience.com